 So, it looks like the majority of work to be done is in our own hands.
 What can you do about it?
 An easy way to simplify your impact is to identify your emission-releasing activities.
 Most likely you can narrow your impact to two major elements of your lifestyle:

 Your car is the number one contributor to Utah’s smoggy inversion and the reality is that you just have to drive less.
 Reducing your driving time in general is the best way you can overall lessen your emissions.
 Consider setting up a carpooling group at work or investing in a cleaner vehicle.

 Managing energy usage at home can be burdensome and frustrating when working with local utility companies.
 Become your own utility provider with solar!
 You can offset your entire electric bill and live comfortably knowing that you are doing your part to reduce pollution with renewable energy production in Utah.
 Click here to get a free quote for solar on your home.

 There is a long road ahead of us before we reach optimal air quality standards in the state of Utah, but the first steps of that journey are the most important.

-Becoming consciously aware of air quality conditions and monitoring things like driving and energy consumption will have the greatest influence in building a healthier atmosphere for our communities here in Utah.
+Becoming consciously aware of air quality conditions, along with monitoring things like driving and energy consumption, will have the greatest influence in building a healthier atmosphere for our communities here in Utah.